 - Make online meal payments

-- Menus are on our app and website
+- More information is available on our website

 How is transportation handled?